 What should be included in a trauma kit?

-- Trauma Shears should always be included in an emergency medical kit because sometimes it’s necessary to cut away clothing to get to a wound so it can be properly assessed and treated.
+These should always be included in an emergency medical kit because sometimes it’s necessary to cut away clothing to get to a wound so it can be properly assessed and treated.

-- Sterile disposable gloves are an absolute necessity to help protect the caregiver from blood-borne pathogens.
+Sterile disposable gloves are an absolute necessity to help protect the caregiver from blood-borne pathogens.
 Try to avoid black gloves, they make it more difficult to perform a rapid causality assessment because blood will be less visible on the hands, especially in low-light situations.

-- A trauma kit should always contain a tourniquet to stop major bleeding from a limb.
+A trauma kit should always contain a tourniquet to stop major bleeding from a limb.
 There are many types of tourniquets on the market to help stop the bleeding, but make sure the option you choose is approved by the Committee on Tactical Combat Casualty Care (CoTCCC).

-- We advise steering clear of tourniquet knockoffs on websites like Amazon.
-They may seem like a great deal, but you do not want your life or the life of someone you care about depending on a cheap knockoff.
+We advise steering clear of tourniquet knockoffs on websites like Amazon.
+They may seem like a great deal, but you do not want your life or the life of someone you care about to depend on a cheap knockoff.
 To avoid knockoffs, all your medical gear should be bought from a reputable website or company.
 Knockoffs aren’t completely useless – they can be great training tools.
 You should always have a separate training tourniquet because even the good brands will wear out eventually with repeated use.

-- Hemostatic agents aren’t an absolute necessity, but they are extremely helpful.
+These aren’t an absolute necessity, but they are extremely helpful.
 They are typically used when:

-- Normal bleeding control methods are ineffective
+- Normal bleeding control methods are ineffective.

-- There is a delayed response from EMS
+- There is a delayed response from EMS.

-- The patient is in a distant area far from professional medical care
+- The patient is in a distant area far from professional medical care.

 Hemostatic agents come in two forms: granular powder and embedded/impregnated dressings.

-When looking at hemostatic agents the two that are commonly used are Quikclot and Celox.
+When looking at hemostatic agents, the two that are commonly used are Quikclot and Celox.

 - Quikclot consists of a non-woven material impregnated with Kaolin which accelerates the body’s natural clotting ability.
 Since it makes use of the body’s natural clotting ability, it’s not the best choice for people who are taking blood thinners.

 - Celox is made up of chitosan, which is a natural polymer extracted from shrimp shells.
 Celox works independently of the body’s normal clotting mechanism, so it is the ideal choice for people who are taking blood thinners.
-People with shellfish allergies don’t need to worry about having a bad reaction with Celox because there have been no known or suspected allergic reactions and it has been extensively tested.
+People with shellfish allergies don’t need to worry about having a bad reaction to Celox because there have been no known or suspected allergic reactions and it has been extensively tested.

-- Pressure dressings are a necessary item for any trauma kit.
+These are a necessary item for any trauma kit.
 They can be used in conjunction with other bleeding control methods or in areas that contradict the use of tourniquets.
 Just like with tourniquets, there are many options when it comes to pressure dressings.
 Be sure to pick an option you can use efficiently.

-These eight essential items are a great setup for a very basic trauma kit.
+These essential items are a great setup for a very basic trauma kit.
 There are much more advanced kits available, but unless you are a medical professional, it’s a good idea to stick with the basics.
 While having the right tools is important, they are virtually useless without the knowledge and training to use them properly.

 TacMed Training

 Training is a key component of successfully responding to an emergency situation.
 Training classes are an excellent way to build foundational knowledge.
-88 Tactical sells complete trauma (TacMed) kits in the pro shop, but also offers Basic to Advanced TacMed courses.
+88 Tactical sells complete trauma (TacMed) kits in the pro shop but also offers Basic to Advanced TacMed courses.
 Basic TacMed teaches basic life-saving skills and gives a thorough overview of how to use the equipment in a trauma kit.
 After going through a basic training course, it’s important to practice on your own and take follow-up training courses to keep your skills fresh.

 What should be included in the first aid kit?